entelect-incubator/.NET/Phase 1/README.md

 }
 ```

-- [ ] Create DatabaseContextFactory.cs class that will be used to create a new DbContext class, but it will create a database session in memory.
+- [ ] Create DatabaseContextFactory.cs class in **Setup folder** that will be used to create a new DbContext object, but it will create a database session in memory.

 ```
-namespace Pezza.Test
+namespace Pezza.Test.Setup
 {
     using System;
     using Microsoft.EntityFrameworkCore;